matthew-a-thomas/me/_posts/2023-08-18-air-spring-preload.md

    ^ cylinder cap ^
 ```

-As long as the air inside the piston has no where to go, it'll be springy.
+As long as the air inside the piston has nowhere to go, it'll be springy.

 What follows is a quick proof that adding preload makes the air spring stiffer.